 Antidepressants help a lot of women manage their depression and control their mental health.
 But, as it turns out, taking antidepressants during pregnancy could impact your baby's brain, according to a new study.
 Of course, the study has limitations and offers no remedies for depression that would perhaps be better suited for pregnant women — but the findings are nonetheless important.

 Clinical depression affects about 16 million people in the U.S., according to TIME.
-And a recent report from the National Center for Health Statistics shows that from 2011 through 2014, close to 13 percent of people 12 and older said they took an antidepressant in the last month.
-That number is up from 11 percent during 2005 to 2008.
+And a recent report from the National Center for Health Statistics shows that from 2011 through 2014, per TIME, "close to 13 percent of people 12 and older said they took an antidepressant in the last month.
+That number is up from 11 percent during 2005 to 2008."
 Moreover, many of those who took antidepressants also reported using them longterm: 68 percent of people ages 12 and up said they had been taking their antidepressant for two years or more, and one-quarter of people who took antidepressants reported taking them for 10 years or more.

 Because women are twice as likely to develop depression as men, they are also twice as likely to take antidepressants, according to the National Center for Health Statistics.
 And women who are prone to depression are especially vulnerable while expecting, according to Vox.
 But for women who are pregnant or thinking about getting pregnant, researchers are warning that the medications can have affects on their babies' brains.